fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 `https://bin.fotahub.com/7f52cf5e-7f0d-49dc-87fd-679ebfb94d8d/DemoProduct-1.1`

 The downloaded firmware binary is stored in the device's flash memory.
 At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the checksum or signature included in the previously communicated update info string.
-If both match, the firmware update gets activated by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.
+If both match, the firmware update gets applied by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.
 After the restart, the device executes the new firmware version downloaded from FotaHub.

 ## Supported targets